afnanenayet/personal_blog_old/projects.md

 Also uses machine learning to infer the type of activity a user is carrying out.

 # [ensh](https://github.com/afnanenayet/Enayet-Shell)
-Ensh stands for "Enayet Shell".
-It is a basic shell writte in Rust, designed to be modern and efficient.
+Ensh stands for "Enayet Shell."
+It is a basic shell written in Rust, designed to be modern and efficient.
 Currently a work in progress.

 # afnan.io